 An adviser may be able to:

-- look into whether you have a good chance of getting the council to change its decision
+- look into your chances of getting the council to change its decision

 - persuade the council to house you while it reviews your case